-Peppercorn plants are grown by those who appreciate the vine’s looks and fruit.
-Most who haunt the spice isle have noticed that peppercorns have three colours.
-The red, white, and black corns are just different stages of the same fruit.
-But black peppercorns, which are the immature and dried fruit, is the top reason why the plant is grown by spice-lovers.
+The vine is cultivated for its looks and fruit.
+Ah, the fruit.
+Shoppers who love to haunt the spice aisle know that peppercorns have three colours.
+The red, white, and black corns are different stages of the same fruit.
+But black peppercorns, which are immature dried fruit, is the main reason why the plant is grown by spice-lovers.

 Additionally, it’s a lovely plant.
-As a vine and a valuable spice, it’s a special pot plant for container gardeners who want to add something unusual to their collection.
+As a vine and valuable spice, peppercorn is a special pot plant for container gardeners who want to add something unusual to their collection.

 What Are Peppercorns Used For?

 Peppercorns are used to add flavour to dishes.
 Indeed, the taste of freshly ground black pepper, not to mention the scent, is very addictive.
 In a legal way, of course!
 For hundreds of years, the spice was so prized that it counted as currency.
 These days, peppercorns are used in sauces, hamburger patties, salads, pasta, sandwiches, and many more.

 Peppercorns are also used as a remedy.
 Ailments treated with this spice include arthritis, stomach issues, sinus, scabies, and even depression.